the-gunn/dg130198/README.md

 - 👋 Hi, I’m @dg130198
 - 👀 I’m interested in Cars and Technology
 - 🌱 I’m currently learning HTML
-- 📫 How to reach me VolvoKot#3508
+- 📫 How to reach me: Discord: VolvoKot#3508 Email: volvokot@aol.com

 <!---
 dg130198/dg130198 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.